Akomand/AEOP_Research_2021/Week3/README.md

 # Week 3 Materials
-## Reading Research Papers and Writing in LaTex
+## Introduction to Natural Language Processing and PyTorch
 ### MONDAY